yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 5.1.1 added a pdf of the 2001 Dr. Dobbs article, added with permission of the editor.

    Release 5.1 augmented the Lloyd alogorithm code to allow for an arbitrary number of cluster points.
 The Makefile and README have been updated.